yaza-putu/whatsapp-api-hit/readme.md

 - Clone or download this repo
 - Enter to the project directory
 - Run `npm install`
-- Run `npm run dev` for development (need install nodemon for auto reload)
+- Run `npm run dev` for development (need install https://www.npmjs.com/package/nodemon for auto reload)
 - or Run `npm run start`
 - Open browser and go to address `http://localhost:3000`
 - Scan the QR Code